 - Cuphea hyssopifolia

-Given their warmer weather climate background, Mexican Heather are going to grow the best with part to full sun.
-Generally, this means that the Mexican Heather will grow best with 4 to 8 hours of direct sunlight.
+Given their warmer weather climate origin, Mexican heather is going to grow the best with part to full sun.
+Generally, this means the Mexican heather will grow best with 4 to 8 hours of direct sunlight.

 Mexican Heather temperature needs

-Mexican Heather can be grown all over the United States, but since it can’t survive freezing temperatures, it is mostly grown as an annual in most states.
+Mexican heather can be grown all over the United States, but since it can’t survive freezing temperatures, these plants are grown as an annual in most states.

-Feed your plant by building up your soil and/or planting your Mexican Heather with slow release fertilizer — these mini pebbles will slowly release some nutrients for the plant throughout the growing season.
+Feed your plant by building up your soil and/or planting your Mexican heather with a slow-release fertilizer.

-How often you fertilize your Mexican Heather, depends on how often you are watering it — for the hot months when you are watering your Mexican Heather almost every day, its important to fertilize the plant multiple times a week (once every third watering).
+How often you fertilize your Mexican heather depends on how often you are watering it — for the hot months when you are watering your Mexican heather almost every day, it’s important to fertilize the plant multiple times a week.
+A good rule of thumb is about once every third watering.